shawnjburke/py_guide/README.rst

 It attempts to not be specific to a type of project.
 Web projects or console apps can benefit from this.
 It doesn't attempt to be an encompassing framework.
 Just a starting point.
 This is not a web framework like django.
-There is not team behind this.
+There is no team behind this.
 Just me.

 ##################
     THANK YOUs !!